CodePath-MAF/SharedAssets/schemas.md

-content | String | The content of the message type | Integer | type of post E.g [1: Message, 2: Event] (still in flux) photo | Parse File | Photo attachment to the post
+content | String | The content of the message type | Integer | type of post E.g [1: Message, 2: Event] (still in flux) photo | Parse File | Photo attachment to the post toUser | User Obj | User id if the post is private

 ## Comment